Regnum Christi: Consecrated Women of Regnum Christi

+The Consecrated Women of Regnum Christi are a Society of Apostolic Life and part of the Regnum Christi Federation that is made up of lay women who dedicate their lives fully to Christ through the evangelical vows of poverty, chastity and obedience lived within international communities.

 The Consecrated Women of Regnum Christi was founded on 8 December 1969 in Mexico when three women, Margarita Estrada, Guadalupe Magaña, and Graciela Magaña, made private vows of poverty, chastity and obedience.
 For a long time the government of the Consecrated Women was under the Legionaries of Christ.
 However, after an apostolic visitation, Cardinal Velasio de Paolis decided that they would be better served by their own internal government.
 On 17 May 2012, Gloria Rodriguez was named the new leader after consulting the members.
 On November 25, 2018, they were approved by the Holy See, who established the Consecrated Women and the Lay Consecrated Men of Regnum Christi as Societies of Apostolic Life.

-The Consecrated Women of Regnum Christi share their spirituality with the rest of Regnum Christi but live it out in their own particular way.
+The Consecrated Women of Regnum Christi share their spirituality with the rest of Regnum Christi but profess it in their own particular way.

-Controversies

-In 2012, a large group of Regnum Christi women formed a new consecrated women's community called Totus Tuus after the sexual scandal of Marcial Maciel came to light.
-Malén Oriol, formerly the Assistant General of the Consecrated of Regnum Christi, was part of the new group.